 It is a debate among investors as old as the stock market itself.
 How long should you hold stocks?
 The answer you receive will depend on the type of trader you are talking to.

-Some will say a few minutes, some will say a few days, and some will say forever.
-This will completely depend upon your investing style and how you approach the stock market.
+Some will say a few minutes or days, and others will say forever.
+This will completely depend on your investing style and approach to the stock market.
 If we could all buy stocks and hold them forever,

 I’m sure we would.
 But different people have different circumstances and different reasons for investing in the first place.

-So is there a correct answer?
+So, is there a correct answer?
 Unfortunately not.
-If we could all predict the market and time our trades at the most profitable moment then we would all be millionaires.
+If we could all predict the market and time our trades at the most profitable moment, we would all be millionaires.

 We have all missed out on gains because we sold a stock too soon.
-I am sure we have all also missed on taking profits by holding a stock for too long.
-If you are an active investor that manages your own portfolio, buying and selling stocks is a fine balancing act.
+I am sure we have all also missed taking profits by holding a stock for too long.
+Buying and selling stocks is a fine balancing act if you are an active investor who manages your portfolio.

 To tackle this question, we must analyze multiple factors surrounding the trade.
 Let’s take a look at what some of those are.
 What factors impact how long you hold a stock?

-How Long Should You Hold a Stock: Investing Horizon
+Investing Horizon: How Long Should You Hold a Stock

 You Need the Money

-Sometimes life happens and you need to sell some stock to pay for an unexpected expense.
-It really is the reason why we invest in the first place isn’t it?
+Sometimes, life happens, and you must sell some stock to pay for an unexpected expense.
+It is why we invest in the first place, right?

-You should never feel bad if you need to sell some stock to pay for something.
-There could be an upcoming vacation or home repair or maybe your family needs a new car.
+You should never feel bad if you must sell stock to pay for something.
+There could be an upcoming vacation or home repair, or maybe your family needs a new car.